June 7 2018

 I used to be a runner—in the sense that I was someone who ran away from my problems.
 I ran away from bullying, bad relationships, my parents’ divorce, and some shortcomings in my life.
 In that sense, I’ve been a runner since I was really young.
 I don’t know why I ran away from the “tough stuff,” but I felt it was the easiest way for me at the time.

 Over the years of trying to escape my issues, I eventually figured out that I was running toward the solution.
 My mom was diagnosed with breast cancer in 2001.
 For me, this was the time to make a change in my life.
 I needed to stop running away and be there to support my mom.
 This led me to running.

 At first, it was a lot more walking than running, but I was out there, getting myself into a healthier mindset.
 At the time, walking really helped me clear my head and focus on what I needed to do to be my best.
 At the time of my mother’s diagnosis, I was a first year student in college.
 Walking and “slogging” (slow jogging) helped me focus more on my schoolwork and get my creative juices flowing.

-Valerie Heruska works as an Assistant Director in Residential Life at Indiana University Bloomington.
+About the Author: Valerie Heruska works as an Assistant Director in Residential Life at Indiana University Bloomington.
 She currently resides in Bloomington, IN where she trains with her running group from the Indiana Running Company.
-She is training for a 3 half marathons(Kentucky Derby Half Marathon, Nike Women’s Half Marathon, and the Indy Mini Marathon) and both the Chicago Marathon and New York City Marathon this fall.